toofar/fcp/README.md

 additionally find on the source host and getopt on the controlling host.

-If you have bash-completion installed you should be able to re-use scp's completion of remote files etc with `complete -F _scp -o nospace f`.
+If you have bash-completion installed you should be able to re-use scp's completion of remote files etc with `complete -F _scp -o nospace fcp`.

     Usage: fcp [-c] [-p portno] [--] [srchost:]srcpath [[dsthost:]dstpath]